gengjiayao/gengjiayao/README.md

 - 🌱 I’m studying the relevant knowledge of computer hardware, especially computer architecture.

 - 👯 I am working on my graduation project at the Institute of Computing, Chinese Academy of Sciences.

-It is also the place where I will pursue my postgraduate studies soon.
+- 📒 is also the place where I will pursue my postgraduate studies soon.

 - 😄 As for hobbies, I enjoy activities such as solving Rubik's Cube, archery, and playing tennis.